cloudfoundry/diego-notes/README.md

 - `ContainerCompletedEvent`: triggered when the container enters the completed state

 The rep should handle events exactly as it handles polling.
 Given a container in a particular state, reconcile with the BBS.
 The events are simply an optimization on top of polling.

+#### Polling vs Events

+The Rep keeps the BBS up-to-date via two mechanisms: polling and events.
+This is complicated by the fact that events can come in while the poller is *fetching* state from its two sources (BBS & Executor).

+As a result, when polling the Rep may have a stale copy of the containers and/or a stale copy of the BBS.
+To be safe it should always validate a decision it is about to make.
+This is *especially* important when deleting an `INITIALIZING/CREATED/RUNNING` container.

 ## LRPs